What Does Contingent Mean in Real Estate?

 How often do contingent offers fall through?

-Although the MLS (multiple listing service) doesn’t provide statistics on how many contingent offers fall through each year, according to The Lender’s Network, the average closing time for a new house is 46 days.
+Although the MLS (multiple listing service) doesn’t provide statistics on how many contingent offers fall through each year, according to The Lender’s Network, the average closing time for a new house in 46 days.
 Knowing the length of time it takes to close on a home, there are various reasons why a contingent offer may fall through in that timeframe.
 Some common contingencies typically include the following:

 Appraisal contingency: An appraisal contingency generally is put in place for a buyer to ensure they aren’t overpaying for a property.
 If the home does not appraise for the same dollar amount that the sellers are asking for, the buyer can either request a lower price, ask the seller to pay the difference in cash, or step away from the deal altogether.
+There are many ways to negotiate in real estate.

 Additional inspection clauses: There are other potential inspections the buyer may request, including radon testing, well water testing, checking for mold, and testing for the presence of lead paint.